by Garrick Dee

-It has 5 blades with curve sensors which is really useful on your legs or armpits.
+It has 5 blades with curve sensors which are really useful on your legs or armpits.
 The skin guard will help protect skin from irritation.

-Rubber grip adds to comfort and prevents accidental slippage.
+The rubber grip makes it easier to use and prevents accidental slippage.

 Safety Razor Deals

-If you constantly use a multi-blade cartridge or disposable razor, you know the toll it can take on the skin.
+If you continuously use a multi-blade cartridge or disposable razor, you know the toll it can take on the skin.